Doping of a Borexino-like Liquid Scintillator with Tellurium-Diols: Characterization of Fundamental Scintillator Properties

 \subsection{Light Yields}

-The amount of scintillation photons produced for a specific energy deposition by a specific particle species, the LS light yield~(LY), is a crucial parameter greatly affecting the energy resolution and vertex reconstruction capabilities of a scintillation medium.
-In a two component scintillator (solvent + fluor) the LY drastically increases with increasing fluor loadings from approximately~{1\,g/l\,$-$\,10\,g/l}.
-Here, internal losses in the solvent (mainly due to impurities) compete with the energy transfer from the solvent to the fluor.
-At the critical concentration~(typ.~<1\,g/l) for the solvent-fluor combination, about half the maximum light yield is reached~\cite{BuckYeh, AberleChem}.
-For scintillation cocktails with effective energy transfers between solvent and fluor the critical concentration is lower, leading to higher light yields with lower amounts of fluor.\\
+The light yield (LY), i.e.\ the number of scintillation photons emitted for a given energy deposition by a specific particle species, is one of the key parameters determining the performance of a liquid scintillator detector.
+In particular, the achievable energy resolution and vertex reconstruction precision strongly depend on the scintillation light output.

+In binary scintillator systems consisting of a solvent and a fluor, the light yield generally increases with increasing fluor concentration in the range of approximately 1\,g/l to 10\,g/l.
+In this regime, non-radiative losses in the solvent compete with the energy transfer from the solvent molecules to the fluor.
+For a given solvent-fluor combination, a characteristic critical fluor concentration exists, typically below 1\,g/l, at which approximately half of the maximum light yield is reached~\cite{BuckYeh, AberleChem}.
+Efficient solvent-to-fluor energy transfer therefore enables comparatively high light yields even at moderate fluor concentrations.